EvanHahn/dotfiles/README.md

 I always get tripped up on the syntax of scp and have to look it up, so I wrote `iscp`, an interactive scp.

 It's a simple shell script that'll ask you a few questions and send your files on their way.
-It doesn't aim to have 100% compatibility with scp but if you want to copy files/folders to/from a server, iscp is for you.
+It doesn't aim to expose 100% of scp but if you want to copy files/folders to/from a server, iscp is for you.

 ```shell
 $ iscp